tanthammar/filament-country-select/README.md

 The flags are added to the page once for each input in a form.
 Consider this if used in a repeater.
 Once fetched, the browser caches them across every page.

-Even when flags are enabled, the blade renderer is never used, which saves loads of time.

 ### Change where flags are published